Ethernet Alliance

-The Ethernet Alliance was incorporated in the US state of California in August 2005 and officially launched in January 2006 as a non-profit industry consortium to promote and support Ethernet.
-The objectives were to provide an unbiased, industry-based source of educational information; to ensure interoperability among disparate, standards-based components and systems; to support the development of standards that support Ethernet technology; and to bring together the Ethernet industry to collaborate on the future of the technology.
+The Ethernet Alliance is an industry consortium founded in 2005 to promote and support Ethernet.

 Organization

 The Ethernet Alliance work groups are called subcommittees.
 These subcommittees are focused on efforts around specific standards-based Ethernet initiatives.
 These standards can be developed in any Ethernet standards body, including the Institute of Electrical and Electronics Engineers (IEEE), the Internet Engineering Task Force (IETF), the Small Form Factor committee as well as supporting standards from organizations such as the Optical Internetworking Forum, the Telecommunications Industry Association (TIA), and the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC).

 As of March 2011, the working subcommittees within the Ethernet Alliance included: